 The Camera Loans service point is located within the Kennedy Center for Theatre and Studio Arts, in room 141 next to the Digital Arts Lab and printing room.
 We offer digital video cameras, digital still cameras, tripods, and digital audio recorders, as well as 35mm cameras.
 This equipment is for course support related work, and only lent out to students for whom it has been reserved in advance by a sponsoring faculty member and members of ETS.

 If you are a professor, and would like to use Camera Loans resources for a class, please contact Bret Olsen (firstname.lastname@example.org) to discuss resource availability and support.

-If you are a student intersted in using Camera Loans resources for an independant study or research project, please contact Bret Olsen (email@example.com).
+If you are a student interested in using Camera Loans resources for an independent study or research project, please contact Bret Olsen (email@example.com).
 You will need a supporting faculty member for approval.

 For additional information please email firstname.lastname@example.org.

 |Friday||9 a.m. - 8 p.m.|

 |Saturday||Noon - 8 p.m.|